-These fellows are nominated by faculty who have existing research support and selected by an advisory committee.
-The Dean’s Fellows will be awarded a package of at least four years of support, with a stipend that equals a 50% academic year research assistantship (in 2018-19, this will be $19,000 per year).
-The package consists of a one-year fellowship, up to one year 33% Academic Year Teaching Assistantship appointed by the sponsoring department, and two or more years Academic Year Research Assistantship funded by the sponsoring faculty member.
+These fellows are nominated by faculty who have existing research support and are selected by an advisory committee.
+The Dean’s Fellows will be awarded a package of four years of support, with a total stipend of $23,000 per year plus a full tuition waiver.
+The package consists of a one-year fellowship, up to one year of a 33% Academic Year Teaching Assistantship appointed by the sponsoring department, and two or more years of Academic Year Research Assistantship funded by the sponsoring faculty member.
 The College of Engineering & Applied Science and the sponsoring faculty member and department will coordinate the order of the fellowship, teaching and research assistantships support.
-In years where the TA or RA support is less than the stipend of a 50% Academic Year RA position, the College will add supplemental fellowship support to reach that stipend.
+In all years, the College will provide supplemental financial support to reach the $23,000 stipend.
 Learn more.

 College of Engineering & Applied Science Doctoral Fellows

 College of Engineering & Applied Science Doctoral Fellows are nominated by faculty who see strong potential in new applicants to the Ph.D. in Engineering program.
 They are selected by an advisory committee.
-College of Engineering & Applied Science Fellows will be awarded a package of one year of financial support that is similar to the support received by a teaching assistant.
-For 2017-18, this will be $22,000 plus a non-resident tuition waiver for one year.
-CEAS Fellows will be responsible for paying resident fees, segregated fees, and health insurance.
-The net stipend after all fees will be approximately $8,100.
+College of Engineering & Applied Science Fellows will be awarded a package of one year of financial support equivalent to a 33% research assistantship.
+For 2020-21, this will be $12,540 with a full tuition waiver.
 Learn more.

 Some faculty members have support for research assistants or project assistants as part of their research funding.
 These positions pay a semester, academic year, or full-year stipend, have remission of tuition and offer health insurance.
 The duties of the positions are determined by the faculty members.
 These faculty select who they want for their positions from among current students and admitted applicants.
 There is no application for these positions.